Aer Lingus hand luggage allowance: weight, size and fees

 To avoid incurring any Aer Lingus baggage fees caused by a bag that is either too big or too heavy, invest in a small, lightweight suitcase.
 The lighter the better, as you don’t want your suitcase taking up an entire kg or two of your limited hand luggage allowance!

 6. Make use of your handbag

-For the ladies, your handbag is your new best friend.
+Your handbag is your new best friend.
 Make use of the space in it to pack whatever won’t fit in your main hand luggage bag.
 You also need to keep all important documents like booking info and your passport close to you, so make sure you have a special pocket in your bag to keep them safe.

 For more great advice on packing hand luggage, read our post on best packing tips.

 Reading up on these baggage allowance conditions will save you money and stress before taking your next Aer Lingus flight, so be sure to bookmark for future reference!
 And if you want more travel tips like this…